Sooke Region Lifelong Learning

 We agree!
 Sooke Region Lifelong Learning (SRLL) was launched in 2016 with this in mind, delivering 300+ FREE learning programs over the past decade.
 We’re enormously proud of this 100-percent volunteer-run initiative, and happy to report that our previous term was well attended and lots of fun.
 If you participated in any of our courses, we thank you sincerely for your support.

-For the Fall 2025 term, there are 17 new or returning courses to choose from, from cold-water plunging to energy healing, discussions on colonialism and Canada’s democracy, an exploration of feminism, the world of bears and cougars … along with a return of Movies in the Afternoon, Book Club, World Events and Doc & Talk, a newer offering that explores contemporary documentaries.
+For the Spring 2026 term, there are 16 new or returning courses to choose from, from quilting to mindful walking and longboat rowing, discussions on capitalism, Palestine, Anne Brontë, and women in the world of fine art, as well as explorations of the natural world with sessions on orcas and silkmoths.
+Old favourites like Movies in the Afternoon and the SRLL Book Club will be returning, as well as Doc & Talk, a newer offering that explores contemporary documentaries.
 Most sessions take place at the Sooke Library, except for Movies, and some are available by Zoom.
 Scroll down for full descriptions.

 Based on the Elder College model, SRLL functions as a working group under the auspices of the Sooke Region Communities Health Network (SRCHN) and in partnership with the Sooke Library.
 Our mission is first and foremost to provide stimulating, sociable, and free learning opportunities that address the unique and diverse interests of our community.
 For more information, email us at sookeregionlifelonglearning@gmail.com